- Enroll Now

 - Support SCP

 Mike Malone is the Founder and Head of School for South City Prep.
 Mike is a graduate of Greenville College and has over 10 years teaching experience working in a variety of educational settings.
 For six years, Mike taught middle school science and social studies at St. Louis Charter School.
 While at St. Louis Charter School, Mike received the “Teacher of the Year” award, held numerous leadership positions, and assisted in writing the school wide curriculum.
 For two years, Mike worked for the Missouri Charter Public School Association (MCPSA) as the Director for Member Services and New School Development.
-While at MCPSA, Mike helped design the association’s new school development program, increased school membership to over 85%, and initiated cooperative purchasing programs including Staples Advantage and the NWEA/MCPSA consortium.
-Mike will receive his degree in Education Leadership, with a charter school focus, from Central Michigan University in January 2012.
+Mike received his degree in Education Leadership, with a charter school focus, from Central Michigan University in July 2013.
 Mike has an unwavering belief that all students can learn and looks forward to helping every South City Prep student get to college.
-In his free time, Mike loves to hang out with his wife, Erin, and two children, Yuri (5 years old) and Kye (3 years old).
+In his free time, Mike loves to hang out with his wife, Erin, and two children, Yuri (6 years old) and Kye (4 years old).
+When he isn’t hanging out with his family, Mike trains for marathons, plays soccer and loves to read.

-Kate is the Literacy Specialist for South City Prep.
+Kate is the Co-Director of Curriculum and Instruction for South City Prep.
 After graduating from Earlham College in 2006 with a BA in English, Kate entered the Teach for America program to teach middle school language arts in St. Louis.
 Kate has worked in public and private schools in the St. Louis Metro area, as well as taking time to teach in Napa Valley, California and Jimma, Ethiopia.
-Recently she graduated from Saint Louis University with her MBA and Master of Educational Leadership.
-When not reading, which is rare, Kate is busy taking care of her three chickens or riding her pink bicycle around town.
+In 2011, she graduated from Saint Louis University with her MBA and Master of Educational Leadership.
+When not reading, which is rare, Kate is busy taking care of her four chickens and cat, gardening, or traveling.

-Chad Hull is a Middle School Math teacher for South City Prep.
+Chad Hull is the Dean of Students as well as a Math teacher for South City Prep.
 Chad graduated from Grinnell College in 2005 with a BA in Economics and East Asian Studies.
 Upon graduation, Chad was accepted into the Teach For America program and spent 2 years as a special education and general education math teacher at Cleveland Junior Naval Academy.
 During that time, Chad coordinated the school’s service learning program and created an after school tutoring program for athletes.
 Chad taught math for the next year at Currey Ingram Academy, an independent school for students with learning disabilities in Nashville, Tennessee.
 After a two year hiatus to study educational policy at the University of Kansas, Chad returned to the classroom and St. Louis as the Lead Teacher at Shearwater High School.
-Chad has a two year old puppy named D and recently completed his third half marathon.
+Chad loves the Kansas City Chiefs and Iowa Hawkeyes and spends as much as time as possible with his dog, D.

 Redrick, born and raised in Chicago, Illinois is thrilled about joining the South City Prep team as a middle school teacher.
 Redrick graduated from Valparaiso University with a Bachelor of Social Work and a minor in Political Science.
 He is a current corps member with Teach For America, and was selected from over 46,000 applicants nationwide.
 TFA is a national corps of recent college graduates who commit to two years of teaching in under-resourced urban and rural public schools.
 Before he begins his position at South City Prep, Redrick will participate in an intensive training program to develop the skills and knowledge needed to make significant gains in student achievement.
 He will teach in a summer school program run by Teach For America for low-income students in the Chicago Public School District, under the supervision of experienced faculty and teachers.
 Redrick is honored to provide students with the same opportunity to succeed that he was given as a child.
 “I feel my responsibility will stretch far beyond a lesson plan.
 I plan on being a role model for children to look up to.
 I am living proof that, if given the proper resources to succeed, any child can attend and graduate from college regardless of their ethnicity or socioeconomic status, and I plan on doing everything I can to make that happen for children in St. Louis”.